Are you looking for a travelogue and guide to Wari Chora and places under South Garo Hills Tourism? If Yes, you are in the right place.

 How to reach Wari Chora from Shillong?

-From Shillong, buses and sumos go to Tura in the evening and morning respectively.
 From Tura, you will have to rent a vehicle to Wari Chora.
 It takes around 7-8 hours to Tura.
-This means, if you go by public transport, you will reach Emangre or Baghmara very late at night.
+This means, that if you go by public transport, you will reach Emangre or Baghmara very late at night.

 I would personally suggest, that you take the help of Baghmara Campers – a local Garo Adventure Company to arrange transportation directly from Shillong.

-The best time to visit Wari Chora is from October to April i.e. before and after the rainy months.
-It can also be visited till the first week of May if it doesn’t rain much.
+The best time to visit Wari Chora is from November to April i.e. before and after the rainy months.

 What is Wari Chora also known as?